kateyharris/MechaCar_Statistical_Analysis/README.md

 ### lot_summary<br>
 ![Snap228](https://user-images.githubusercontent.com/90797036/148481071-47f0116b-a829-4323-8bf5-e6bd5eba930d.png)<br>

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Current manufacturing data does meet this design specification for Lot1 and Lot 2, but lot 3 is in excess at 170.3.

 ## T-Tests on Suspension Coils
-briefly summarize your interpretation and findings for the t-test results<br>
+t-test results indicate no statistical difference<br>
 ![Snap234](https://user-images.githubusercontent.com/90797036/148490518-831ff6bf-8b97-4721-a152-ff2607ac8bb5.png)<br>

 ## Study Design: MechaCar vs Competition